Book Review: Politics According to the Bible by Grudem

 There are some helpful portions of this book, usually when Grudem is appealing to facts and reason to make his case.
 The biblical hermeneutic he often uses to validate his positions, however, leaves much to be desired, because Grudem does not situate his view of politics in the overall scope of redemptive history.
 Without this proper perspective, politics quickly swell to become the whole story, and biblical texts are mined for rules of good governance rather than being allowed to speak on their own terms.
 For Christians looking to obtain a biblical view of politics (rather than the American political view of the Bible on offer here), there are far better resources available.

-Reviewed by Anna Speckhard, MATS Candidate
+Reviewed by Anna Speckhard, MABS Candidate